Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation: Introduction

-Approaches to calibrating the hand-eye transform typically involve optically marker tracking~\cite{wu2021closed} of the end-effector, or using an RGBD camera~\cite{hwang2020efficiently,hwang2020applying} for accurate depth perception.
-However, the extra augmentations required by these methods make them hard to apply in real surgery due to the need for biocompatibility, sterilizability, and miniaturization requirements.
-Increasingly, research has focused on markless solution using probabilistic and data-driven vision-based approaches.
-Increasingly, keypoint-based methods~\cite{richter2021robotic,li2020super,lu2021super} for tool pose localization have used \acrfull{hsv} marked keypoints and neural networks for a few-shot fine-tuned markless detection.
+The above approaches attempt to correct for non-linearities in the forward kinematic chains, thus allowing control in the robot frame.
+In contrast, the visual servo approach mitigates the uncertainty in the forward kinematics by directly estimating the end-effector pose in the camera frame.
+This traditionally involves calibrating the hand-eye transform using optical marker tracking~\cite{wu2021closed} of the end-effector, or using an RGBD camera~\cite{hwang2020efficiently,hwang2020applying} for accurate depth perception.
+However, augmenting the camera, and the end-effectors with markers constrains these methods' applicability to real surgery due to the need for biocompatibility, sterilizability, and miniaturization of wristed instruments.
+Instead, image-based approaches for tool pose localization have used color-thresholding and neural networks like \acrfull{dlc} \cite{Mathisetal2018} for few-shot finetuned markerless keypoint and feature detection \cite{richter2021robotic,li2020super,lu2021super}.
+Mask-based approaches leveraging pretrained mask segmentation models such as \acrfull{sam2}~\cite{ravi2024sam2} circumvent the need for manual keypoint labeling, and mitigate issues arising from keypoint ambiguity during tool rotations\,\cite{liang2025differentiable, yang2025instrument}.

-Modern image segmentation models such as\acrfull{sam2}~\cite{ravi2024sam2} have shown state-of-the-art accuracy and inference speed for zero-shot object segmentation tasks.
-This enables easy generation of segmentation masks, leading to the increased use mask-based approaches~\cite{liang2025differentiable,yang2025instrument} for the pose estimation over keypoints, the latter of which requires tedious human labeling and demonstrates instability during tool rotations.

-In this study, we propose a surgical tool pose estimation neural network model that is trained using supervised learning on a fully differentiable kinematics and vision pipeline.
-Our network takes as input a tool segmentation mask and noisy joint estimates, and outputs pose corrections at near real-time speeds.
-To train the model using gradient-based approaches, we implement a fully differentiable \acrshort{dvrk} compatible simulator with efficient parallel computing features.
-We benchmark our method's calibration accuracy and frame rate in simulation, with the goal of further tailoring our approach for sim-to-real application.